mdriscollic/docs/content/en/docs/Acquisitions/Additional topics/EDIFACT/index.md

 Once all required and desired information is entered into the **Create integration** page, save the integration.

+In addition to the setup of the claiming integration on the vendor record, the following must be configured on the POL in the Orders app:
+* **Claiming active** must be selected.
+* The **Claiming interval** must be entered.
+This will be inherited from the vendor record, if entered in the **Vendor information** accordion.
+* An **Expected receipt date** must be entered.
+For one-time orders, this is often entered on the POL and inherited by the piece record in the Receiving app.
+For ongoing orders, this information is often configured solely on the piece record in the Receiving app.

 ### Initiating EDIFACT Claims
+Claims can be initiated from within the [Claiming app](../../claiming/) or the [Receiving app](../../receiving/#claiming-a-piece).

+**Please note:**
+* A vendor's EDIFACT exports may be viewed by navigating to the vendor record in the Organizations app and clicking **Actions > View export log**.
+This will route a user to the [Export manager app's](../../../export-manager/) Organizations tab, pre-filtered to the selected vendor.
+The results may be further filtered within the app.
+* The EDIFACT file may be downloaded from the [Export manager app](../../../export-manager/).

 ## EDIFACT Invoicing
 FOLIO allows a user to import an electronic invoice in EDIFACT format using the Data import app, resulting in a new invoice record within the Invoices app.